 There are, though, a number of good, cheap whiskies out there, which we have conveniently listed below.
 While the majority are budget bourbons (being affordable and delicious seems to be as American as, well, bourbon), we worked to find other types of whiskies as well, for those that want a little variety on their liquor shelf.

-Evan shows up on lists like this all of the time, and deservedly so.
+Evan Williams shows up on lists like this all of the time, and deservedly so.
 At $14 for a bottle, you really can’t go wrong.
 Drop an ice cube or two in and you’re set.
 The flavor profile is what you expect in a bourbon — vanilla, caramel, oak — and you don’t need to add much (if anything) to make it drinkable.

 Not just for Billy Idol fans, this whiskey is made in the style of W.L Weller’s wheated bourbons.
 Full of honey and raisin flavors, Rebel Yell is a bargain, as it displays the flavor profile of something much more expensive.
-By buying Rebel Yell, though, you’ll be left with cash money in your pocket to either A) buy ingredients for some cocktails or B) buy another bottle.
+By buying Rebel Yell, though, you’ll be left with cash money in your pocket to either a) buy ingredients for some cocktails or b) buy another bottle.
 If you’re in this position, choose Option B.

 For a long time (over 50 years), Four Roses didn’t make bourbon.
 Instead, they produced a blended whiskey that, if you ask someone who has had it (this writer included), they will tell you it’s pretty bad.
 Thankfully in 2002, Four Roses got back to their roots and began making bourbon again.

 This is, according to most, the best budget rye you can find.
 Used in countless bars, Old Overholt is everything you want in a rye without having to shell out too much.
 Black pepper and other spice notes make for a flavorful, somewhat intense whiskey that goes perfectly in pretty much any rye cocktail you can think of.